geraldaungst/exandria-campaign/60 Locations/Wildemount/Cyrios Mountains/Cloudfang Keep.md

 - It scared her enough to lock it up
 - It connects somehow to her rift work

-But leaves open:
+But leaves open (for both players AND the DM for now):

 - Where it came from
 - How long she's had it
-- What exactly it does
+- What exactly it does (DM would know this since it's a known item in Exandrian lore and source books)
 - Why Qalix might or might not know about it
 - What she might have learned (if anything)

 **Total addition: ~3-4 paragraphs across 2-3 research note entries, deliberately vague and incomplete.
-These entries should be added to the file: [[Lady Emer's Research Notes]]**
+These entries should be added to the file: [[Lady Emer's Research Notes]]**.

 ### **13. Guardian Purpose Clarification**